k2bd/typen/README.md

 ## Recovering from `ReturnTypeError`s

 Because the function has to be executed to enforce the return value, the invalid value is stored on the exception.
 This makes it possible to recover from `ReturnTypeError`s programatically.
+Exceptions are in `typen.exceptions`

 ```python
 @enforce_type_hints